-Selenium has carved a niche in the software testing tools world, and has a dedicated user base with consistently increasing adoption in the last few years.
+Selenium has carved a niche in the software testing tools world and has a dedicated user base with consistently increasing adoption in the last few years.
 While this tool was always popular with Open Source enthusiasts since the RC days, we now have increased acceptance in enterprises as well.
 In the last couple of years, quite a few Fortune 500 companies and banks have diversified their skill-base and tool portfolio with Selenium, in addition to traditional HP toolset.

-Let’s look at a recent product offering in the market-place, which could be very relevant to continued growth of Selenium user base.
+Let’s look at a recent product offering in the market-place, which could be very relevant to the continued growth of Selenium user base.
 This post describes a brief analysis of HP LeanFT with respect to Selenium.
 Unsure if Learn-Selenium blog is the right medium for comment on HP tool, but it seems that this tool is HP’s response specifically to counter the increasing popularity of Selenium in the testing world.

 Selenium – what has worked